-The National Center for Education Statistics reported in its “Fast Facts” that for the academic year of 2016-2017 the estimated cost of tuition, fees, room and board at public institutions was $17,237.
-At private nonprofit institutions, the estimated cost was $44,551.
+The National Center for Education Statistics reported in its “Fast Facts” that for the academic year of 2018-2019 the estimated cost of tuition, fees, room and board at public institutions was $18,383.
+At private nonprofit institutions, the estimated cost was $44,306.
 Note, these estimates include tuition rates for both nonresident and resident status students.
-The estimated average cost of four years of medical school education in 2017 dollars would be between $68,948 and $178,204.

-An Association of American Medical Colleges report estimated the average cost of resident tuition and fees of medical school for the 2019-2020 academic school year to be $57,319 for private schools and $35,125 for public schools.
-Over the course of four years, the private school cost would be $229,276 and $149,500 for public medical school.
+An Association of American Medical Colleges report estimated the average cost of resident tuition and fees of medical school for the 2020-2021 academic school year to be $61,490 for private schools and $41,438 for public schools.
+Over the course of four years, the private school cost would be $245,960 and $165,752 for public medical school.
 Note, these amounts do not include room and board.
-The average cost of medical school has been increasing about 3 percent annually for the last five years.
+The average cost of medical school has been increasing about 3% to 4% annually for the last five years.

 Employment of physicians and surgeons is expected to grow over the coming years at a slightly faster pace than for all occupations.
-The Oregon Employment Department projects job growth of about 12 percent across the economy between 2017 and 2027.
-Physicians and surgeons are projected to grow more than 14 percent over the same period.
-Job growth among physician and surgical specialty occupations should grow even faster, with growth estimates for internists, obstetrics, and pediatrics topping 20 percent over the decade.
+The Oregon Employment Department projects job growth of about 9% across the economy between 2019 and 2029.
+Physicians and surgeons are projected to grow more than 10% over the same period.
+Projections can be higher or lower based on specialty.
+Psychiatrists are projected to grow about twice as fast, and surgeons at only about 7%, during that time.

 While growth for this group of occupations is expected to outpace growth in the economy overall, the bulk of anticipated job openings will come from replacement openings, as many workers in our aging workforce look toward retirement.